Sandra Adickes

-Sandra L. Adickes is best known for the role in the Mississippi Freedom School of 1964, her situation as the plaintiff in Adickes v.
-S. H. Kress & Co., and her activism during the Vietnam War and with the New York City teachers' union.
-She is also the author of several books including To be Young was Very Heaven and Legacy of a Freedom School.
+Sandra L. Adickes is an American civil rights activist, both during the Vietnam War and with the New York City Teachers Union.
+She is known for her role in the Mississippi Freedom School of 1964, and as the plaintiff in Adickes v.
+S. H. Kress & Co.
+She has also written several books including To be Young was Very Heaven and Legacy of a Freedom School.

 Early life and education

-Adickes was born on July 14, 1933 and grew up in New York.
+Adickes was born on July 14, 1933, and grew up in New York.
 Adickes has a B.A. from Douglass College (1954), and an M.A. from Hunter College (1964).
 In 1977 she earned a Ph.D. from New York University.
 She has taught English at multiple schools, including the College of Staten Island where she and Elizabeth Worthman began a program called Vocational Education for Transitional Adults to women in need of funds to attend college.
 She also taught at Winona State University.

 Civil rights activism

 In 1964 Adickes was a teacher at Benjamin Franklin High School in East Harlem, New York, and the disappearance of civil rights workers in Mississippi made her "sick and sore at heart" so she joined a group of six teachers from New York City on a civil rights project to Mississippi.
 The group in New York relied on fundraising by the United Federation of Teachers, and Adickes co-lead the project with Norma Becker.
 The program was a part of the movement for Freedom Schools in which temporary and free schools were started in the American south to provide new educational opportunities.
 In the spring of 1963, Adickes was recruited by Richard Parrish an African American officer of the UFT for a freedom school project in Prince Edward County.
-Adickes signed up to join members of the civil rights movement for the Freedom Summer of 1964 and she helped recruit forty other other teachers for the Freedom Schools.
+Adickes signed up to join members of the civil rights movement for the Freedom Summer of 1964 and she helped recruit forty other teachers for the Freedom Schools.